Free UK delivery · Worldwide shipping included

 How to care for a vintage watch

-Vintage watches were built to last — many have already survived fifty or sixty years and remain functional, beautiful objects.
-With appropriate care, they can last fifty or sixty more.
-But the care they need differs in important ways from what a modern watch requires, and a few common mistakes can cause damage that is expensive to reverse.
+Vintage watches were built to last.
+Many have already survived fifty or sixty years and are still working, handsome objects.
+With the right care they can manage fifty or sixty more.
+But they need looking after in ways a modern watch does not, and a handful of common mistakes can cause damage that is expensive to put right.

 Water resistance: assume none

-Unless a vintage watch has recently been pressure-tested by a qualified watchmaker, treat it as non-water-resistant.
-Gaskets and seals deteriorate with age, and a watch rated to 30 metres in 1975 may admit water through degraded seals today.
-Keep vintage pieces away from rain, condensation, and — obviously — swimming or showering.
+Unless a vintage watch has recently been pressure-tested by a qualified watchmaker, treat it as having no water resistance at all.
+Gaskets and seals harden and shrink with age, so a watch rated to 30 metres in 1975 may let water straight past those seals today.
+Keep vintage pieces away from rain, condensation and, obviously, swimming or showering.

 This applies even to pieces originally marketed as divers' watches.
 A vintage Seiko diver is a magnificent object, but without a fresh service and pressure test, its original depth rating means nothing.